PKDT-93/PKDT-93/README.md

   - Python QA test automation (I like Python the most so far)
   - C# & Java development (C# is great, Java is acceptable)

-- 👔 I've previously worked as a developer at General Dynanamics and Black Diamond Group.
+- 👔 I've previously worked as a developer at General Dynamics and Black Diamond Group.
 I've also conducted HCI research at the University Calgary, where one of my publications was accepted and presented at the 2022 Conference on Human Factors in Computing Systems (CHI)
   - See Augmenting On-Body Touch Input with Tactile Feedback Through Fingernail Haptics, [Read the paper](https://dl.acm.org/doi/10.1145/3544548.3581473)

 - 📚 Currently dabbling in learning React, C++ and planning on tackling Golang in the future.